apache/incubator-datalab/README.md

 -   IAM role and EC2 Instance Profile for SSN
 -   Security Group for SSN node (if it was specified, script will attach the provided one)
 -   VPC, Subnet (if they have not been specified) for SSN and EDGE nodes
--   S3 bucket – its name will be \<service\_base\_name\>-ssn.
+-   S3 bucket – its name will be \<service\_base\_name\>-ssn-bucket.
 This bucket will contain necessary dependencies and configuration files for Notebook nodes (such as .jar files, YARN configuration, etc.)
 -   S3 bucket for for collaboration between Dlab users.
-Its name will be \<service\_base\_name\>-shared
+Its name will be \<service\_base\_name\>-shared-bucket

 #### In Azure cloud

+Prerequisites:

+- IAM user with Contributor permissions.
-JSON based auth file with service principal clientId, clientSecret and tenantId is required for deploying DLAB at Azure cloud:
+- Service principal and JSON based auth file with clientId, clientSecret and tenantId.

 To build SSN node, following steps should be executed: